ai-robotics-kr/sensor_fusion_study/Examples/ScanContext/README.md

     return dist
 ```

-Traversing ScanContexts, and Calculate their Cosine Similarity.
+Traversing `ScanContexts`, and Calculate their `Cosine Similarity`.
 That's it!!